 Seed To Harvest is a four-book omnibus of Octavia Butler’s Patternist series, and the reason why I can’t decide whether I’ve read ten or thirteen books this month.
-Overall I’d say it’s a fantastic piece of writing, and would have no qualms about recommending it to any sci-fan out there looking to broaden their reading horizons.
+Overall I’d say it’s a fantastic piece of writing, and would have no qualms about recommending it to any sci-fi fan out there looking to broaden their reading horizons.

 Heat Wave is another book I picked up out of curiosity.
-I’m a big fan of the TV show Castle, and this is the book allegedly written by the show’s fictional crime writer, Richard Castle, though in actual fact written by an unknown ghost-writer in the style of the character.
+I’m a big fan of the TV show Castle, and this is the book allegedly written by the show’s fictional crime writer, Richard Castle, though actually it’s written by an unknown ghost-writer in the style of the character.
 Essentially it’s a piece of marketing genius from the show’s creators, and in a lot of respects it reads just like another episode of the show.
 The characters in the book could very easily be close proxies for the characters from the show, and it’s this that make Heat Wave worth the reading time in my opinion.
 If you’re a fan of the show and haven’t already read the books then I’d definitely recommend them.

-Finally there’s The Big Sleep.
+Finally, there’s The Big Sleep.
 I first read this back when I was a small child and was greedily devouring anything and everything I could find to read.
 I remember thinking it was a good read, but beyond that couldn’t remember anything else about it.
 Now, thirty-odd years later, I can see exactly why I enjoyed it as a kid and also have a better understanding of why I’ve always liked all things noir.
-Chandler may not have been the first pulp writer but he was definitely one of the best, and every American crime writer to come after him owes him a tip of the hat at the very least.
+Chandler may not have been the first pulp writer, but he was definitely one of the best, and every American crime writer to come after him owes him a tip of the hat at the very least.
 If you’re a fan of crime fiction and you haven’t already encountered Chandler, do yourself a favour and get reading.

 And that’s my write-up for this month.
 As always, recommendations in the comments are always welcomed, and I will be back next month with another list of books I read and just what I thought of them.